 What are the advantages of this status?

-The Accelerated Status Program assists students in their preparation for graduate study by offering a head start on possible thesis research or coursework, as well as by allowing students to create an advisor/advisee relationship early.
+The Accelerated Status Program assists students in their preparation for graduate study by offering a head start on coursework as well as by allowing students to create an advisor/advisee relationship early.

-Students in the Accelerated Admissions Program either begin their research or take graduate coursework while completing their undergraduate work.
+Students in the Accelerated Admissions Program can begin their graduate coursework while still an undergraduate student.
 Moreover, students offered admission under the accelerated status program may, upon matriculation into a UCI graduate program, petition to transfer up to 1/2 of the required graduate-level course work completed in excess of requirements for the bachelor's degree.
 In addition, Accelerated Status students are eligible for reimbursement of their UCI Engineering graduate application fee.

 Students within the program are also exempt from UCI's GRE requirement for graduate school admission.
 This exception applies only to current UCI undergraduate engineering students applying for admission to one of the terminal M.S. programs in UCI’s The Henry Samueli School of Engineering (students applying directly to the Ph.D. program will still need to complete the GRE requirement).
 Accelerated Status applicants are otherwise and in all other ways evaluated in the same manner as other applicants to the School's graduate programs.